justinmahar/react-pdf-builder/README.md

 React PDF Builder is a fully themeable component framework built on [react-pdf](https://react-pdf.org/) and [pdfkit](https://pdfkit.org/).

-The framework includes ready-to-use components for headings, paragraphs, lists, buttons, cards, and more.
+The framework includes ready-to-use components for headings, paragraphs, lists, tables, buttons, cards, and more.

 If you want to build beautiful PDFs in React without starting from scratch, this is the library for you!